sorokoletovdu/playwright-ui-api-example/README.md

 - an incorrect username with the specific error message;
 - an incorrect password with its own specific error message.

+API e2e flow was implemented as a single test where all parts are executed as test steps.
+During the flow:
+- on registration step is checking user ID,
+- on registration and login step is collecting token.

+At the end of the test I verify that registration token equals login token.

 ## Technologies
 - TypeScript